mcassels/airtable-server-rs/README.md

 # airtable-server-rs

-Server that is a thin wrapper over the airtable API to get around airtable rate limits via caching
+This server is a thin wrapper around the airtable api, in order to cache airtable responses so we can get around airtable's rate limit.

+TODO: create api docs